 However, developers and domain experts often struggle with gaining access to the community and network they need to make their innovative ideas a reality.

 The XR Brain Jam, developed in collaboration with the Entertainment Technology Center at Carnegie Mellon University, connects domain experts with XR game developers, and charges them with exploring the intersection of their fields together.

-2021 marks the 4th annual XR Brain Jam.
-This year the event will be 100% online and take place over an extended week spanning two weekends
+2022 marks the 5th annual XR Brain Jam.
+This year the event be back in person in New York City with an opening workshop taking place online two weekends before.

 The Impact and Outcomes